loopdash/loopdash/src/glossary/permalink.md

 title: Permalink - Loopdash
 h1: Permalink
 h2: What does it mean?
-summary: A permalink is a permanent URL that points to a specific post or page on a WordPress website.
+description: A permalink is a permanent URL that points to a specific post or page on a WordPress website.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly